Getting More for Less: Using Weak Labels and AV-Mixup for Robust Audio-Visual Speaker Verification: Introduction

 \section{Introduction}

-Human interactivity with artificially intelligent systems continue to gain popularity, especially as devices become capable of advanced tasks and are seamlessly integrated with our daily lives (e.g., digital voice assistants).
-A critical component to enabling realistic interactions with such systems is speaker verification, the process of identifying whether a spoken utterance belongs to an existing pre-enrolled speaker profile.
-Applications can range from user authentication to personalized experiences, however, environmental noise and occlusion are only a few of the challenges associated with performing reliable speaker verification in real-world settings \cite{Shon2019}.

-To this end, multimodal systems, which process information from multiple input modalities, have been increasing in popularity due to the potential of added robustness and improved performance \cite{Huang2021}.
-Especially useful in uncontrolled environments, multimodal systems can be designed to be fail-safe against missing or corrupt input modalities with little to no degradation of system performance \cite{Katsaggelos2015}.
-For the case of speaker verification, audio and visual signals, in particular have shown improvement in false-reject rates when used in multimodal systems compared to audio-only and visual-only systems \cite{Shi2022} \cite{Qian2021} \cite{Sari2021} \cite{Tao2020} \cite{Chen2020}.
+Human interactivity with artificially intelligent systems continue to gain popularity, especially as devices become capable of advanced tasks and are seamlessly integrated with our daily lives (e.g., digital assistants).
+A critical component to enabling personalized interactions with such systems is speaker verification, the process of identifying whether a speaker matches with a pre-enrolled speaker profile.
+Applications can range from user authentication to personalized experiences, however, environmental noise and visual occlusion are only a few of the challenges associated with performing reliable speaker verification in real-world settings \cite{Shon2019}.
+To this end, multimodal systems have been increasing in popularity due to the potential of added robustness and improved performance \cite{Huang2021}.
+For the case of speaker verification, leveraging both audio and visual modalities, in particular, have shown improvement in false-reject rates when compared to audio-only and visual-only systems \cite{Shi2022} \cite{Qian2021} \cite{Sari2021} \cite{Tao2020} \cite{Chen2020}.

-This work explores upon the existing literary work in the space of audio-visual speaker verification, and expands upon it leveraging advanced techniques in multimodal, contrastive, and multi-task learning.
-Our main contributions are as follows: (i) Demonstrate that multi-task learning can be used to further enhance the feature representations learned by DML to achieve identity-discriminative and generalizeable person representations. (ii) Extend the Generalized End to End Loss (GE2E) \cite{Wan2018} from a unimodal to a multimodal input space. (iii) Introduce a multimodal sampling strategy for person representation that shows to improve generalization.
-These contributions demonstrate SoTA performance with EER of 0.244\%, 0.252\%, and 0.441\% on the VoxCeleb1-O/E/H test splits.
+This work explores to improve upon the existing benchmarks in audio-visual speaker verification without expending on model complexity, by introducing data-efficient training and augmentation strategies.
+Our main contributions are as follows:

+\begin{enumerate} \item We demonstrate that multi-task learning with inexpensively-obtained, weak labels can be used to enhance the representations learned by DML. \item We extend the Generalized End to End Loss (GE2E) \cite{Wan2018} from a unimodal to a multimodal input space, and for the first time, validate its efficacy beyond an audio-only task. \item We introduce AV-Mixup, a multimodal augmentation strategy to reduce speaker overfit and improve generalization. \end{enumerate}

+The collection of these contributions yield SOTA performance with EER of 0.244\%, 0.252\%, and 0.441\% on the VoxCeleb1-O/E/H test splits.